What is sovereign money?

 Sovereign money is issued by a state authority, in Europe a national bank, or the European Central Bank (ECB).
 Today, sovereign money exists in the form of cash (coins and banknotes) and non-cash central-bank money, called reserves.
 Such reserves, however, circulate on bank accounts with the central bank only, not on customer current accounts with banks.

 The lion's share of money today is bankmoney.
-It represents 82% of the active money supply in public circulation (M1) in euro countries.
-Coins account for less than 1%, banknotes for 17%.
-In Anglo-Saxon countries the share of demand deposits is over 95%.
+It represents around 90-95% of the active money supply in public circulation (M1) in euro countries.
+Coins account for less than 1%, banknotes 4.5-9%.
+In Anglo-Saxon countries the situation is similar.
+Statistically, U.S. cash still accounts for 45% of M1, but in actual fact most of these dollar notes are domestically not active, being held as a safety buffer or circulating as a parallel currency abroad.

 For a better understanding of what sovereign money is and what it implies, it is useful to compare it with bankmoney, i.e. the present system of fractional reserve banking.
 Normally, bankmoney is as liquid as sovereign money, i.e. available any time on demand.
 But sovereign money does in fact exist; it is the safe property of the customer who owns the money.
 Bankmoney, by contrast, is not money proper, not legal tender, but just a claim on money, a claim on having paid out cash, or having transferred such 'deposits' on demand.
 Bankmoney is but a balance-sheet item of a bank, thus basically unsafe and unstable.
 In a banking crisis, money in a bank account might disappear.
 Bankmoney, as monetary theory rightly states in this regard, is but a money surrogate we use as if it were money, in fact a cash debt, a liability of the bank to the customer.